twiq13/POE2_Filter_Start-Endgame-by-KT/README.md

 -Trials Fragments is Hilight with custom sounds
 -Pinnacle keys,Invitations is Hilight with custom sounds
 -Rare with Quality for salvage is Hilight
--Flask (Ultimate ) is Hilight
--Rares with full  Energy Shield base is Hilight !
 -Rares with <= ilvl 71 is hide
--Weapons rare with <= ilvl 71 is hide and >= ilvl 72 is Hilight
--Rings,Amulet,Belts >= ilvl 72 is Hilight
--Uniques type Heavy Belt,Utility Belt is Hilight and custom sounds
+-Uniques type Heavy Belt,Utility Belt etc.. is Hilight and custom sounds
--Golds StackSize >= 2001 is hilight with custom sounds
+-Golds StackSize